 Patrick JamisonTeam: Men's Track & Field

-The seventh annual A Brighter Future: Ending Child Abuse Through Advocacy and Education conference will be held on March 25, 2016 at USC Upstate.
-Pre-conference workshops will be held on Thursday, March 24, 2016.
-More information will be forthcoming.
+The seventh annual A Brighter Future: Ending Child Abuse Through Advocacy and Education conference was held on March 25, 2016 at USC

 Bruce D. Perry, M.D., Ph.D.,Founder and Senior Fellow of The ChildTrauma AcademyHouston, TXKeynote Topic: Impact of early childhood trauma on the developing brain

 Dr. Perry is the author, with Maia Szalavitz, of The Boy Who Was Raised As A Dog, a bestselling book based on his work with maltreated children and Born For Love: Why Empathy is Essential and endangered.
 His most recent multimedia book, BRIEF: Reflections on Childhood, Trauma and Society was released in 2013.
 Over the last thirty years, Dr. Perry has been an active teacher, clinician and researcher in children’s mental health and the neurosciences holding a variety of academic positions.

 Kenneth Ginsberg, M.D.Pediatrician, Children's Hospital of Philadelphia and Director of Health Services, Covenant House PennsylvaniaPhiladelphia, PA

 Topic: The Importance of Resilience in Overcoming Adversity

 Nancy Henderson, M.D.,Child Abuse Pediatrician, Greenville Children’s HospitalGreenville, SC

 Marlanda Dekine, LMSWFounder and Director, Speaking Down BarriersSpartanburg, SC

 Machelle Madsen Thompson, Ph.D., LCSWSocial Services Coordinator, Love At Work Missions